ghi-electronics/BrainPad-Docs/index.md

 \*Adult supervision required for ages 12 and under.

-### There are two main paths for programming the BrainPad:
+### There are two main paths to get started with the BrainPad:

 |  | [Start Making](start-making/intro.md) | [Go Beyond](go-beyond/intro.md) |
 |--|--|--|